-SEA Topics SA Objective SEA Objective Sub-objectives / Appraisal Questions (Will the option/proposal/site...)
-Indicators Targets Water Reduce the risk of flooding and the resulting detriment to public well- being, the economy and the environment.
+SA Objective SEA Objective Sub-objectives / Appraisal Questions (Will the option/proposal/site) Indicators Targets Reduce the risk of flooding and the resulting detriment to public wellbeing, the economy and the environment.
 Minimise local and global pollution and protect or enhance environmental resources.
 To improve water quality To provide for sustainable sources of water supply To avoid, reduce and manage flood risk Reduce flood risk both presently and taking into account climate change.
 Prevent inappropriate development of the floodplain, and include flood protection systems.
 Include sustainable urban drainage systems where appropriate.
 Minimise water, air, soil, groundwater, noise and light pollution from current activities and the potential for such pollution.
 Protect or enhance the quality of watercourses.
 Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
 Percentage of river length assessed as good or very good chemical quality and ecological quality Phosphate levels within the River Wye SAC and adjoining tributaries that receive increased phosphates from proportional growth.
 To have no applications permitted contrary to EA advice.
 To ensure that rivers meet their conservation objectives and do not fall below the required standard of quality as set out in the Water Framework Directive.
-To meet the targets set out in the Nutrient Management Plan (2014) Soil Minimise local and global pollution and protect or enhance environmental resources.
-Ensure integrated, efficient and To conserve soil resources and quality Ensure integrated, efficient and balanced land use.
+To meet the targets set out in the Nutrient Management Plan (2014) Minimise local and global pollution and protect or enhance environmental resources.
+Ensure integrated, To conserve soil resources and quality Ensure integrated, efficient and balanced land use.
 Minimise water, air, soil, groundwater, noise and light pollution from current activities and the potential for such pollution.
 Provide opportunities to improve soil quality or reduce contaminated land.
-Ensure new developments Percentage of all new development completed on previously developed land.
+Percentage of all new development completed on previously developed land.
 Amount of land identified as best and most versatile agricultural land lost to development.
 To increase the number of homes built on PDL in line with the provisions of national planning policy.
-Measure the number of hectares of best and most versatile soil lost through development.
+Measure the number of hectares of best and most versatile soil lost through development. enhance environme resources ental s. tegrated, Ensure integrated, efficient and balanced land use.
+Ensure integrated, efficient and balanced land use.
+Ensure integrated, efficient and balanced land use.
+The provide opportunities to improve soil quality or reduce contaminated land.
+Ensure integrated, efficient and balanced land use.
+Ensure integrated, efficient and balanced land use.
+Provide opportunities to improve soil quality or reduce contaminated land.
+Ensure integrated, activities and the potential for such pollution.
+Amount of land identified as best and most versatile agricultural land lost to development.

-SEA Topics SA Objective SEA Objective Sub-objectives / Appraisal Questions (Will the option/proposal/site...)
-Indicators Targets balanced land use. are in appropriate locations, optimising the use of previously developed land and buildings, primarily focussed on the urban areas and are accessible by walking, cycling or sustainable transport and/or will increase the share of these transport modes, thereby reducing the need to travel.
+SEA Topics SA Objective SEA Objective Sub-objectives / Appraisal Questions (Will the option/proposal/site) Indicators Targets balanced land use. are in appropriate locations, optimising the use of previously developed land and buildings, primarily focussed on the urban areas and are accessible by walking, cycling or sustainable transport and/or will increase the share of these transport modes, thereby reducing the need to travel.
 Population and Human Health Value, protect, enhance or restore the landscape quality of Herefordshire, including its rural areas and open spaces.
 To improve health of the population To reduce crime and nuisance Value, enhance and protect natural environmental assets including AONB's, historic landscapes, open spaces, parks and gardens and their settings.
 Encourage local stewardship of local environments, for example by promoting best practices in agricultural management.
 Number of developments meeting and surpassing national design No specific targets identified.
 Ensure that environmental impacts caused by mineral operations and the transport of minerals are minimised.
 Promote the use of rural areas and open